graceeunbekim/Job-of-America-Data-Analysis/README.md

 #### Rendering
 Ipython is rendered in git repository too.
 (SUPER COOL!)
 If you click any .ipynb file, it will automatically detect that this is an ipython notebook and will render beautifully.

-However, I still encourage you to share your ipython notebook via nbviewer due to funny and cut-off layout in a git repository.
+However, I still encourage you to share your ipython notebook via nbviewer due to a cut-off layout in a git repository.
 You can also view the notebook through the nbviewer.
-If you are using *DataFrame* and prints the data table with lots of columns anywhere in your notebook, git repo will cutt it off and you have to scroll right to view it.
+If you are using *DataFrame* and printing a data table with lots of columns anywhere in your notebook, git repo will cut it off and you have to scroll right to view the rest of the table.
+You don't need to worry about any layout, cut-off or distortion issues in nbviewer.
 [JOA notebook view](http://nbviewer.ipython.org/github/graceeunbekim/JOA_job_data_analysis/blob/master/JOA_data_analysis.ipynb)

 # Data